bacanije/Project-3---Data-Visualization/README.md

 The gamesdb database was queried using SQLalchemy in jupyter notebook or VSCode to create visualizations with [Plotly](https://plotly.com/graphing-libraries/) and [Altair](https://altair-viz.github.io/index.html) libraries.
 All figures are displaying in a Flask application.
 The [Flask app](Flask) files are all within this Repository's Flask Folder.
 The app can be run through the [run.py](Flask/run.py) file.

-Part 1: Overview of Data (Mike)
+Part 1: Overview of Data ([Stephanie](JupyterNotebooks/SL_VideoGameSalesFigures.ipynb))
 - Counts by Publisher
-- Counts by Developers
+- Binning by Publisher
-- Counts by Genre
+- Binning by User Score

 Part 2: Trends ([Jessamyn](JupyterNotebooks/Videogame_analysis_final_jess.ipynb))
 - Average rating (user score and) by publisher over time